z3tt/Z3tt/content/post/2019-09-04-workshop-announcements.md

 ---
 URL: /2019/09/04/workshop-announcement-datascience-dataviz-tidyverse/
-title: Workshop Announcements
+title: Workshop Announcements 2019/20
-author: Cédric
 date: "2019-09-04"
 image: img/banner/camping_RichardStrozynski.jpg
 layout: post
 description: "I got the opportunity to teach some workshops in the next few months - one 1-day and two 1-week workshops on data exploration and visualization in Berlin and Sicily! 🎉"
 tags:
+    - wnnouncement
-    - workshop
+s    - workshop
-    - announcement
-showtoc: false
+howtoc: false
 ---

 **I am proud to announce three workshops that I am going to lead/teach in autumn 2019 and spring 2020! 🎉 Thanks to all of you for that opportunity!**